Prakharpan-dey/BlyFt/.github/CONTRIBUTING.md

-# 🌟 Contributing to Brevity
+# 🌟 Contributing to BlyFt

-Thank you for your interest in contributing to **Brevity**!
+Thank you for your interest in contributing to **BlyFt**!
 We welcome all kinds of contributions — whether it's fixing bugs, improving documentation, adding new features, or helping with translations.

 ## 📚 Table of Contents